-- A configuration that can trace over a 128-bit ATB interface to allow a greater amount of data to be traced without an integrated SRAM. - Data compression, byte packing, and selective trace of bytes in a SIGNALGRP to reduce the amount of trace data.
+- A configuration that can trace over a configurable 32-bit, 64-bit, or 128-bit ATB interface to allow more data to be traced without an integrated SRAM. - Data compression, byte packing, and selective trace of bytes in a SIGNALGRP to reduce the amount of trace data.